 - Measure the experience.

-- Use the customer effort score, install a suggestions box, or simply talk to your patients.
+You can use the customer effort score, install a suggestions box, collect basic feedback or simply talk to your patients.
 This way, you’ll have firsthand knowledge of your patients’ experience.

 - Embed change, iterate or move on.

-- Prior to launching an initiative, be clear on the expected outcome.
+Prior to launching a waiting room change, be clear on what your expected outcome is.
 What customer problem does it solve?
 Will complaints about waiting times or uncomfortable chairs decrease?
-When do you expect to see the impact?
+Set a timeframe on when you expect to see the impact.

-- If you systematically show that you’re implementing change with positive results, colleagues and other team members will listen, engage and begin to back your efforts
+If you systematically show that you’re implementing change with positive results, colleagues and other team members will listen, engage and support your efforts.

-- Something as simple as a circulating a monthly email with initiative updates will do the job.
-It’s important to follow-up with key stakeholders so you’re well positioned for a budget conversation.
+Something as simple as circulating a monthly email with initiative updates will work well.
+It’s important to follow up with key stakeholders as well, so you’re well-positioned for budget conversations.